EddTally/Web-Project/README.md

 https://www.w3schools.com/jsref/prop_checkbox_checked.asp

 Twitch API VOD Doc
-*Important* VOD Doesn't Work when website is loaded from GitHub, therefore VOD show and Close Function will not work https://dev.twitch.tv/docs/embed#interactive-frames-for-live-streams-and-vods 'Invalid operation: t.channel is not implemented' is unavoidable, this is because I want to play a VOD therefore I have not specified a twitch channel.
+*strong* VOD Doesn't Work when website is loaded from GitHub, therefore VOD show and Close Function will not work https://dev.twitch.tv/docs/embed#interactive-frames-for-live-streams-and-vods 'Invalid operation: t.channel is not implemented' is unavoidable, this is because I want to play a VOD therefore I have not specified a twitch channel.